egor7/blog-1/csv/csv.md

 |SL3|2|12:58|1|
 |SL1|6|13:10|2|

-Function `wj1` helps finding the tasks with given workerID values that happened within a time window specified by the main table's start and end columns.
+Function `wj1` helps find the tasks with given workerID values that fall within a time window specified by the main table's `start` and `end` columns.

 ```
 q) m: .csv.read `main.csv